 These are a simple starting point if you have a good travel guide and map you can expand on these and if you schedule enough time in Valencia.
 You will surely discover an array of interesting attractions and locations in the Valencia vicinity of Spain.

-Valencia is a pretty simple place to get around, once you have an eye for the place and you are familiar with a couple of landmarks it should become pretty simple.
-You can discoverer a lot of the area on foot but make sure you stick to places you know after dark.
-If you wish to traverse greater distances across Valencia there are a number of transport options.
+Valencia is a pretty simple place to get around, once you have your bearings and you are familiar with a couple of landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to cover larger distances across Valencia there are other ways to get around.
 Valencia has a five line metro system called Metrovalencia, it's lines intersect in the city certre and travel out into the suburbs and Valencia Airport.
-There is a good, reliable bus network where passes can be bought to cover you for multiple journeys.
-There is also the alternative to use Valencia Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Valencia make sure you see as much of the city as your can.
+There is a good, reliable bus network where tickets can be purchases to cover multiple journeys.
+If you wish to travel longer distances discover a Rental Car In Valencia, there is also the option to use Valencia Taxis, where a knowledgeable driver can offer ideas for places to visit.
+What ever method you use to explore Valencia ensure you see as much of it as you can.

 If you plan to stay in Valencia more than one night you will be looking for a place to sleep.
 Valencia has a wide range of places to bed down these consist of hotels at the high end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are visiting the city on business ensure the hotel you decide to select has facilities to suit you and is OK for your needs as the roads in Valencia can result in problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Valencia also offers a good selection of lower star hotels that offer basic but suitable facilities for travellers.
 If you are visiting on a small budget there is a number of guest houses and hotels in the area which are a fine place to sleep overnight.
 Whatever accommodation type you select in Valencia try and make time to see if any bargains exists on a wide array of travel web sites, often these are out of season or when a home sports team isn't playing a game.